 c.
 Upon receiving the transferred special permit, the new owner(s) must file on subject property a Declaration of Covenants at the County Registry of Deeds.
 The Declaration shall state that the right to rent a temporary accessory apartment ceases upon transfer of title.
 A time-stamped copy of the recorded Declaration shall be provided to the Planning Board.

-F. Accessory Apartments in Existence Before the Adoption of an Accessory Apartment Bylaw a.
-Statement of Intent b.
+F. Accessory Apartments in Existence Before the Adoption of an Accessory Apartment Bylaw b.
 Application Procedure